-To build an awesome inbound marketing team, you need a pretty diverse set of skills (analytical, writing, web-savvy, technical) and a variety of tools.
+To build an awesome inbound marketing team, you need a pretty diverse set of skills (analytical, writing, web savvy, technical) and a variety of tools.
 It’s tough to get either with a budget less than $15,000 per month.
 If your budget is $3,000 per month and your need for leads is high, you really don’t have much of a choice.
 You’re going to have to outsource your inbound marketing.
-You can’t get a good writer for $3,000 per month – let alone a web-savvy individual that knows the ins and outs of SEO, content marketing, conversion rate optimization, etc.
+You can’t get a good writer for $3,000 per month—let alone a web-savvy individual who knows the ins and outs of SEO, content marketing, conversion rate optimization, etc.

 Another thing to consider is that building a good inbound marketing team takes time.
 Online marketing, content marketing, and inbound marketing are new concepts.
-If your budget is small, you’re likely considering entry level people.
-If you’re 45 years old or older, you probably think all kids are technical astute – the interet generation.
+If your budget is small, you’re likely considering entry-level people.
+If you’re 45 years old or older, you probably think all kids are technically astute—the internet generation.
 I’m 36 and I can tell you that 96 percent of kids coming straight out of college don’t know jack about online marketing.
 To get them ramped up, you’re going to have to hire someone like me to train and coach them or pay for online web marketing courses.

 So, if your budget is limited, your need for leads is high, and you need things to get moving ASAP, I think it’s unreasonable to think that you’ll be able to build an internal team.
 You’ve got to start interviewing external inbound marketing companies.

 If you’re lucky enough to have a substantial budget and you’re a true CEO (working on the business vs. in the business), you might consider building your own internal team—perhaps with the help of someone like me to flatten the learning curve.